The Bennett Collection: The Collection

 The collection contains both contemporary and historic paintings exclusively by women artists of women subjects and sitters.
 The collection is also limited in that it includes only ‘figurative realist’ artworks, which the couple defines as work “in which the realistically depicted human figure is central to and a principal focus of the work.”

 Initially started as a collection of works by living women painters, The Bennett Collection comprises over 200 works by women artists.
 As stated by Bennett, “[the collection] is a place that shows what is possible for contemporary figurative realists and provides an example of what women painters are capable of.
 Eventually, we would hope that both communities, figurative realists and women painters get a boost from what we are doing.”
 Shortly after beginning their collecting activities, Bennett and Schmidt, who are married, decided to add work by historic women painters to those of the contemporary artists already in the collection.
 In making this decision, the couple felt that the addition of historical women artists would boost the collectability of the work of living women artists.

 The Bennett Collection includes several historic works including pieces by Mary Cassatt, Artemisia Gentileschi, Elaine de Kooning, Sarah Miriam Peale, Agnes Martin, and Suzanne Valadon.
-Among the living artists represented in the collection are major works by Julie Bell, Margaret Bowland, Andrea Kowch, Alyssa Monks, Zoey Frank, Xenia Hausner, SuSu, Katie O’Hagan, Harmonia Rosales, and Kathrin Longhurst, among numerous others.
+Among the living artists represented in the collection are major works by Julie Bell, Margaret Bowland, Andrea Kowch, Alyssa Monks, Zoey Frank, Xenia Hausner, SuSu, Katie O’Hagan, Harmonia Rosales, Kathrin Longhurst, and Annie Brito Hodgin, among numerous others.